The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Mercedes-Benz Diamond Club

-The ultimate baseball and entertainment experience is located in the Diamond Seats at Great American Ball Park.
-This all-inclusive ticket includes access to the exclusive Mercedes-Benz Diamond Club, located directly behind home plate under the field level seating.
+The ultimate baseball and entertainment experience is located in the Mercedes-Benz Diamond Club at Great American Ball Park.
+This all-inclusive ticket includes access to the exclusive Diamond Club, located directly behind home plate under the field level seating.
 The Diamond Club features beverage service with a full bar, a gourmet buffet, as well as a window that looks directly into the tunnel leading from the Reds Clubhouse to the dugout.
 Guests also enjoy a private entrance, seating in the first eight rows behind home plate, and in-seat service.
 Those with Diamond Club tickets can access this area directly from the Diamond Club Entrance on the P1 Garage Level or by taking the home plate elevators, or stairs, to the Field Level.
 The Diamond Club is open up to one hour after the conclusion of the game.
 For more information, please contact Reds Premium at (513) 765-7210 or reds.com/premium.
-The sale and consumption of all alcoholic beverages is subject to Ohio law.
-The Reds reserve the right to limit consumption and/or sale of alcoholic beverages at events.

 Minor League Affiliates